nasstiam/yatube_project/README.md

 ### Description:

-Yatube - social network for publishing posts.
+Yatube - social network for publishing posts. authenticated users can publish posts, leave comments and follow other authors.
+Users can see all posts of the social network and only posts of followed authors, as well as author's Profile page or only posts of a specific group.
 Designed by MVT architecture.
 Uses post pagination and caching.
 Registration is implemented with data verification, password change and recovery via mail.
 Tests are written that check the operation of the service.

 ### Installation instructions: